TimErrington/varcall_umich/README.md

 **Note:**
 ***

-- Input file format and extension: Either .fastq or .fastq.gz
+- ***Input file format and extension***: Either .fastq or .fastq.gz
-- Output Directory: Pipeline creates output folder by output directory name mentioned at the end of the path. e.g: -o /any-path-followed-by/output_directory-name/
+- ***Output Directory***: Pipeline creates output folder by output directory name mentioned at the end of the path. e.g: -o /any-path-followed-by/output_directory-name/
-- ANALYSIS_NAME: Name by which pipeline saves the results inside output directory. e.g: -analysis first_analysis
+- ***ANALYSIS_NAME***: Name by which pipeline saves the results inside output directory. e.g: -analysis first_analysis
-- INDEX: Reference Index Name as mentioned under the section 'Reference Genome to be used for pipeline'. e.g: In config file; under the section [KPNIH1], mention the attributes REF_NAME and REF_PATH for reference fasta filename and path to the reference fasta file resp.
+- ***INDEX***: Reference Index Name as mentioned under the section 'Reference Genome to be used for pipeline'. e.g: In config file; under the section [KPNIH1], mention the attributes REF_NAME and REF_PATH for reference fasta filename and path to the reference fasta file resp.
 The section name KPNIH1 is required by the INDEX argument.
 - config: Path to your customized config file.
 Make sure the section names are similar to the default config file.